Northern Ireland Historical Institutional Abuse Inquiry: Scope of inquiry

 Evidence called and transcripts are available on the HIA Web site.

 The Inquiry examined allegations relating to the former Kincora Boys' Home from 31 May to 9 July 2016, including claims that there was a paedophile ring at the home with links to the intelligence services; Northern Ireland Secretary Theresa Villiers said that all state agencies would co-operate with the inquiry.

 Findings

-On 20 January 2017 the Inquiry chairman Sir Anthony Hart, a retired Judge, announced the release of the Report.
-He "..outlined a series of recommendations after he revealed shocking levels of sexual, physical and emotional abuse in the period 1922 to 1995."
+On 20 January 2017 the Inquiry chairman Sir Anthony Hart, a retired Judge, announced the release of the Report which found wide-spread abuse of children in care.
+The report "..outlined a series of recommendations after he revealed shocking levels of sexual, physical and emotional abuse in the period 1922 to 1995." including that the victims should receive state-backed compensation payments between £7,500 and £100,000.

-He said that all documents considered relevant and without private information would be placed on the Web site, starting before the report was released, but warning that it would take some time before the task was completed.
-He recommended compensation, an apology and a permanent memorial to be erected at Stormont.
+He said that all documents considered relevant and without private information would be placed on the website, starting before the report was released, but warning that it would take some time before the task was completed.
+He recommended financial compensation, an apology and a permanent memorial to be erected at Stormont.

+A board was set to represent all six institutions with a view to paying compensation to abuse victims; however, by April 2024, four of the six institutions had taken no action towards making payments.